Terran Orbital to Participate - GuruFocus.com

-Terran Orbital Corporation (NYSE: LLAP), a global leader in satellite solutions, primarily serving the United States and Allied aerospace and defense industries, today announced the company will participate in the Canaccord Genuity 42nd Annual Growth Conference being held at the InterContinental Hotel in Boston, MA.
+Terran Orbital Corporation (NYSE: LLAP), a global leader in satellite solutions, primarily serving the United States and Allied aerospace and defense industries, today announced the company will participate in the Baird Newly Public Company Virtual Access Day.

-Terran Orbital to Participate in the Canaccord Genuity 42nd Annual Growth Conference (Graphic: Terran Orbital Corporation)
+Terran Orbital to Participate in the Baird Newly Public Company Virtual Access Day (Graphic: Terran Orbital Corporation)

-Terran Orbital will conduct one-on-one meetings on Thursday, August 11.
-Chief Financial Officer Gary Hobart will lead a group presentation at 9:30 a.m.
-ET the same day.
+The all-virtual event will take place on Wednesday, August 17, 2022.
+Terran Orbital Co-Founder, Chairman, and Chief Executive Officer Marc Bell will present alongside Terran Orbital Chief Financial Officer Gary Hobart at 1:10 p.m.
+ET.
+Click+here to access the presentation.

 About Terran Orbital